Brazil - Second and Third Division History

 The 2nd level was played for the first time in 1971 when CBD (the

-Brazilian FA) inaugurated the real Brazilian Championship.
-In this first
+Brazilian FA) inaugurated the real and official Brazilian Championship.

 Year Champion Runner-Up